CIDCO-dev/AISToolkit/Hardware/Documentation_Antenna.md

 Now that you have all the parts, it's time to build your antenna !

 #### 3.1 Strip off the threads
-First, you need to strip off the electrical copper wire (14 gauge) by taking off the isolator.
+First, you need to strip off the electrical copper wire (14 gauge) by taking off the insulator.
 We only needed to buy a 3 feet wire because by striping it you have now 3 conductor !

 ![alt text](https://raw.githubusercontent.com/Jacobb13/AISToolkit/main/Hardware/Antenn-DIY/images/20220531_120735.jpg)